-More sensitive blood tests, such as PCR and rarely FISH (see Diagnosis), are usually done every three months on a blood sample after a person has a cytogenetic response in the bone marrow cells.
+More sensitive blood tests, such as PCR and occasionally FISH (see Diagnosis), are usually done every 3 months on a blood sample after a person has a cytogenetic response in the bone marrow cells.
 Patients who have no cells with the Philadelphia chromosome on regular cytogenetic tests often need to have PCR testing to find a molecular response.
-Patients who have a rapid decrease in the number of cells with the Philadelphia chromosome by three months after starting treatment may have the best long-term outcomes.
+Patients who have a rapid decrease in the number of cells with the Philadelphia chromosome by 3 months after starting treatment may have the best long-term outcomes.

 The most sensitive test to look for remaining CML is called a quantitative reverse transcriptase PCR (Q-RT-PCR) test.
-This test is recommended every three months on a blood sample.
-Generally, this test can find one CML cell remaining among 1 million healthy blood cells, so, when this test is negative, it is very likely that the CML is nearly gone.
+This test is recommended every 3 months on a blood sample.
+Generally, this test can find 1 CML cell remaining among 1 million healthy blood cells.
+When this test is negative, it is very likely that the CML is nearly gone.
 On the other hand, if a person continues taking the medication as directed and the results of this test begin to rise, then the current treatment is no longer working.
-This means that it may be time to switch medications before the disease recurs.
+This means that it may be time to switch medications before the disease worsens.

-Sometimes, a TKI stops working and the CML develops resistance to it.
-Resistance can occur if patients do not take their medication regularly, as prescribed, so it is important for patients to take their medication as prescribed.
-Even if patients do take the medication correctly, CML may become resistant to a TKI, which is why it is important to receive regular monitoring with cytogenetic testing, FISH, or PCR to monitor how well the drug is continuing to work.
+Sometimes, a TKI stops working because the CML develops resistance to it.
+One reason resistance can occur is if patients do not take their medication regularly, as prescribed, so it is important for patients to take their medication as prescribed.
+Even if patients do take the medication correctly, CML may still become resistant to a TKI, which is why it is also important to receive regular monitoring with cytogenetic testing, FISH, or PCR to see how well the drug is continuing to work.

-Both dasatinib and nilotinib have been shown to bring about a complete cytogenetic response sooner and in more patients newly diagnosed with CML when compared with imatinib.
+Both dasatinib and nilotinib have been shown to bring about a complete cytogenetic response sooner and in more people newly diagnosed with CML when compared with imatinib.
 However, imatinib has been used for longer.
-There is no difference in overall survival when using either imatinib or another one of these other drugs as initial treatment.
-Bosutinib and ponatinib are newer drugs but both have also produced complete cytogenetic responses in patients with CML.
+There is no difference in overall survival when using either imatinib or another TKI as initial treatment.
+Bosutinib and ponatinib are newer drugs but both have also produced complete cytogenetic responses in people with CML.
 Because of possible severe side effects, caution and careful monitoring is needed if ponatinib is recommended after other drugs have stopped working.
-However, ponatinib is the only TKI that works for patients with the T315I mutation.
-If the medication you start with stops working, the dose may be increased or a different TKI may still be effective.
+However, ponatinib is the only TKI that works for patients whose CML cells have the T315I mutation.
+If the medication you start with stops working, the dose may be increased or a different TKI may be used instead.

 A drug called hydroxyurea (Droxia, Hydrea) is often given to lower the number of white blood cells until CML can be diagnosed with the tests described in the Diagnosis section.
-Given in capsule form, this drug works well to return blood cells to normal levels within a few days or weeks and reduce the size of the spleen, but it does not reduce the percentage of cells with the Philadelphia chromosome and does not prevent blast crisis alone.
+Given in capsule form, this drug works well to return blood cells to normal levels within a few days or weeks and reduce the size of the spleen, but it does not reduce the percentage of cells with the Philadelphia chromosome and does not prevent blast phase alone.
 Although hydroxyurea has few side effects, most patients newly diagnosed with chronic phase CML receive imatinib or another TKI (see above) as soon as possible.
+This means that they do not need hydroxyurea, or use it for only a short time.
 Side effects of chemotherapy depend on the specific drug and the dosage and usually become less severe over time.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Interferon (Alferon, Infergen, Intron A, Roferon-A) is a type of immunotherapy.
 It can reduce the number of white blood cells and sometimes decrease the number of cells that have the Philadelphia chromosome.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the leukemia and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the leukemia at the same time that they receive treatment to ease side effects.
+In fact, people who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.